 Applicants may be required to write admissions tests:

-If you have not passed courses that are required for entrance into a certificate or diploma program or lack proof that you have completed the courses, you may be able to request an academic assessment.
-(Or our admissions advisor may recommend this assessment).
+If you have not passed courses that are required for entrance into a certificate or diploma program or lack proof that you have completed the courses, you may be able to request an academic assessment (or Admissions may recommend this assessment).

 Once your official high school and/or post-secondary transcripts have been evaluated, you can: